Botanical Name: Araucaria heterophylla

 It's easy to find Norfolk Island Pine for sale around the holidays.
 Young trees show up on florists' and garden center shelves before Christmas and are popular as gifts or décor.

 Don't toss it out after the holidays are over, however.
 With good care, your pint-sized tree will thrive beautifully indoors for many years.
+In this guide, you'll discover how much light this handsome houseplant wants, when to water, and how to prevent its needles from dropping.

-Araucaria heterophylla is an evergreen conifer that makes a handsome house plant.
+Araucaria heterophylla is an evergreen conifer that makes a handsome houseplant.
 Its long, horizontal branches are densely covered with short, soft needles that become darker as the plant ages.

 This plant not a true pine, it just looks like one.
 It also gets its name from Norfolk Island -- a small island in the Pacific between Australia, New Zealand and New Caledonia.